Alcohol on the low FODMAP Diet

 Is beer low FODMAP?

-One can of beer (375ml) counts as a low FODMAP option (11).
+One can of beer (375ml) counts as a low FODMAP option (18).

 Beer is made from ingredients that contain FODMAPs.
 However, the beer-making process breaks down the fructans, leaving a low FODMAP alcohol option.

-For some people, the bubbles in beer can affect symptoms such as bloating and gas (non-FODMAP related).
+But please note that for some people, the bubbles in beer can affect symptoms such as bloating and gas (non-FODMAP related).

 Other low FODMAP alcoholic drinks

 You may be surprised that you can still drink some wine and beer while on the low FODMAP diet, but the options do not end there.
-If spirits are your tipple of choice, the following options are low FODMAP (11):
+If spirits are your tipple of choice, the following options are low FODMAP (18):

 • Gin